Getting Involved in Sidney-Pacific

 If you're interested in becoming an officer, submit an application before the deadline.
 The Sidney-Pacific Executive Council (SPEC) will review applications and interview candidates and notify selected officers shortly afterwards.
 We encourage you to submit an application as soon as possible, as interviews will begin before applications are due, and applicants with complete applications before interviews begin will receive priority in interview scheduling.

 If you're a current SP resident interested in becoming a Hall Councilor, submit an application after they open and before the Hall Councilor deadline.
-You are strongly encouraged to attend the "Meet the Hall Councilors" event on March 13th and 7pm, held by the Chair of the Halls to meet current and prospective Hall Councilors.
+You are strongly encouraged to attend the "Meet the Hall Councilors" event, held by the Chair of the Halls to meet current and prospective Hall Councilors.
+See the Hall Councilor election page for the date.

 You may edit any part of your application anytime before the deadline.